decidim/decidim/docs/advanced/how_to_fix_metrics.md

 # How to fix metrics

-At the request of some instances, we have analyzed the problem with the generation of metrics and looking for possible solutions.
+At the request of some instances, we have analyzed the issues related to metrics and looked for possible solutions.

-Initially, we saw that it affected the instances deployed in the Heroku environment.

-## Analyzing the decidim apps

-  - There are some "orphans" records.
-That is, the component or the participatory space related didn't exists.
-    This is because ParticpatorySpaces could be deleted, but they were not deleted correctly and there were unrelated records.
-  - Also we found comments, which did not have the relation to the participatory spaces either.
-  - Also observed that the peak we had of the metric "Supports" was more than 15 days without executing the job, and the day was restarted, when Redis was updated.
-  - The previous peak was due to the fact that there were duplicate records of support metrics, per day and per proposal (for example).
-We do not know the reason why there are duplicates in heroku instances, but the assumptions are the following:
-    - The sidekiq worker stays out of memory and executes when the job can be done, making the day change.
-    - Taking the previous assumption into account, we can not find the relationship since the code of metrics should not create new ones if they already exist.

-## Actions to do to delete orphan records
-  - First of all back up the BBDD.
-  - Clean orphan records, manually in console.
-(Meetings, Proposals, Comments, etc.) [Below there are the queries to destroy the orphan records](#delete-orphan-records)
-  - Calculate manually, supports for example a process, to see which is the total Supports for that process.
-  - Check if there are duplicate records for each process / proposal per day. (there is only one)
-  - If there are duplicate records:
+## Problems

+We have identified two main problems:
+- Metrics generation crashing, which cause `MetricJob`s to run again and again.
+- Peaks in generated metrics, sudden changes from day to day when displaying metrics.

+**Metrics generation crashing**

+We have identified only one culprit here: "orphans" records, meaning records whose related component or participatory space cannot be found in the database.
+This is because in a previous decidim release `PartipatorySpaces` could be deleted but they were not deleted properly.
+So any application that has deleted a participatory space in the past, will probably have unrelated records that will make some metrics calculation crash.

+**Peaks in generated metrics**

+If somehow the metrics jobs fail to execute for a period of time, big differences can appear in metrics.
+So first make sure that you have metrics for every day, if not [generate them](https://github.com/decidim/decidim/blob/master/docs/advanced/metrics.md).

+If you have metrics generated for almost everyday and still see drastic changes from day to day, take into account that changing the visibility of a component or participatory space (making them private or unpublishing them) will naturally cause big differences in generated metrics.

+Finally, if you see that the differences in some days are multiples of a previous generated metric, meaning suddenly you have exactly the double or the triple of a calculated metric, it's very likely that you have duplicate generated metrics.
+We have only seen this problem with instances using Sidekiq, not Delayed Job.
+We do not know the cause of this, but it seems to be a known issue [Avoiding duplicate jobs in Sidekiq](https://blog.francium.tech/avoiding-duplicate-jobs-in-sidekiq-dcbb1aca1e20).

+## Solutions

+We cannot offer a definitive solution for duplicate metrics, other than to delete old duplicate metrics and generate them again.
+If this problem persists, however, consider using Delayed Job.
+For a given metric type (`rake decidim:metrics:list`) that has duplicates:
-    - Option 1: Remove individually each record per day.
+- Option 1: Remove individually each metric record per day.
-    - Option 2: Delete all records and recalculate them.
-Changelog of decidim version 0.18 has an example for participants. https://github.com/decidim/decidim/blob/0.18-stable/CHANGELOG.md#0180
+- Option 2: Delete all metric records and recalculate them.
+[CHANGELOG](https://github.com/decidim/decidim/blob/0.18-stable/CHANGELOG.md#participants-metrics) of decidim version 0.18 has an example for "participants".

-## Conclusions
-After do all the before actions:
-  - We have seen that it affects instances displayed in other environments, such as AWS, but they work with sidekiq, no with DelayedJob.
-  - By doing a search, we have seen that sidekiq can duplicate the jobs, to do prevent it there are 3 options.
-    More info, can be found here https://blog.francium.tech/avoiding-duplicate-jobs-in-sidekiq-dcbb1aca1e20
-    - Upgrade to Sidekiq Enterprise
-    - Use sidekiq-unique-jobs library
-    - Implement it yourself
+For orphan records, you can do the following:
+- Back up the database.
+- Delete orphan records fromt the console (code is below).
+- Delete "comments" metrics and recalculate them following the [aforementioned example](https://github.com/decidim/decidim/blob/0.18-stable/CHANGELOG.md#participants-metrics).

-## Delete orphan records
+### Delete orphan records
 "proposals", "meetings", "accountability", "debates", "pages", "budgets", "surveys"

-### Proposals
+#### Proposals
 Delete proposals whose component does not have a participatory space and delete components of a proposal type that do not have a participatory space

 ```